 As digital adoption increases across every organization, many businesses are running multiple critical applications.
 For employees, the increasing technological complexity can act as a significant barrier to productivity, as they have to switch back and forth between different interfaces and understand how to access and use each one.
 Chatbots could act as a natural link between these diverse applications.
 With, users would be able to manage tasks, logins, updates, and information gathering through a single conversational platform.

 One area where chatbots have traditionally fallen short is in understanding the intention and emotions of different users.
 This deficiency has largely relegated chatbots to first-line customer support until now.
 By adding a sentiment analysis layer to the bots natural language processing engine, chatbots will be able to extract key phrases and words from the user message and compare them to a database of terms that are weighted by their emotional sentiment.
-This helps the bot develop an understanding of the customer’s mood, allowing it change its messaging accordingly.
+This helps the bot to develop an understanding of the customer’s mood, allowing it to change its messaging accordingly.

 For years, sentiment analysis has been used in politics and marketing to understand public perceptions of certain topics.
 Armed with these insights, businesses are able to adjust their communications to better suit prevailing attitudes.
 In a chatbot, these same capabilities can be used to read positive or negative emotions in real-time and to adapt replies accordingly.
 If a customer seems particularly escalated, the chatbot could even pass the user over to a live representative for more in-depth assistance.

 If this technology pans out the way users predict then organizations will eventually be able to cut down on increasingly costly call center departments.
 Instead, these centers could be limited to a small cadre of expert call center agents that are able to tackle more advanced customer concerns.